 c.
 Enrollment.

 Within 30 days of referral or application to the RCP, the Military Department concerned or USSOCOM reviews the Service member’s eligibility and enrolls the Service member as appropriate.
-Upon enrollment and as appropriate, the Military Department concerned or USSOCOM will provide a list of the support and resources available to RSMs, their families, and caregivers, including the location of the support and resources, throughout the RSM’s continuum of care.
+Upon enrollment in CATS 2 and 3 and as appropriate, the Military Department concerned or USSOCOM will provide a list of the support and resources available to RSMs, their families, and caregivers, including the location of the support and resources, throughout the RSM’s continuum of care.

 3.2.
 CMT.

-The CMT assists an RSM in their recovery, rehabilitation, and reintegration; develops a CRP that covers the RSM’s entire spectrum of care, management, and transition; and engages the RSM throughout their continuum of care.
+The CMT assists an RSM in the RSM’s recovery, rehabilitation, and reintegration; develops a CRP that covers the RSM’s entire spectrum of care, management, and transition; and engages the RSM throughout the continuum of care.

 a.
 Composition.